MarielHamson/Pierres-Bakery.Solution/README.md

 Acquire The Repo:

 1. Click the 'Clone or Download' Button
-2. Alternately, Clone via Bash/GitBash: `git clone {repo name.git}`
+2. Alternately, Clone via Bash/GitBash: `git clone https://github.com/MarielHamson/Pierres-Bakery.Solution.git`

-Editting the Code Base:
+Editing the Code Base:

 1. Open the project in your code editor; with Bash, this is done by navigating to the project directory, then `code .`
 2. If you wish to run testing, you'll need the testing packages: navigate into the .Tests folder, and run `dotnet restore`

 Running the program:

-1. To run the program, you'll need to compile the code: `dotnet build`.
-This will create a compiled application in the bin/ folder.
+1. To run the program, you'll need to compile the code and run it with : `dotnet build`.
+This will create a compiled application in the bin/ folder and run the program in your code editor's Terminal.
-2. Alternately, you can run the program directly with `dotnet run`.

 ## Known Bugs